 Why Is PUBG Interesting to Kids?

 Many believe PUBG owes its current popularity to the content creators on Twitch and YouTube.
-After the game was released, renowned influencers and gamers with giant fandoms like PewDiePie or Otzdarva uploaded videos showcasing PUBG’s gameplay.
+Famous influencers and gamers like PewDiePie and Otzdarva made videos showing PUBG’s gameplay after it was released.
 In doing so, their communities were hyped to play the battle royale game themselves.

 What Is the Age Rating for PUBG?